aframevr/awesome-aframe/README.md

 - [Porting a Water Shader to A-Frame for the Track Demo](https://medium.com/samsung-internet-dev/i-made-my-first-pr-to-a-frame-3675d596a2d8)
 - [Interactive 360 Video: Accurate Positioning and Smooth Tracking](https://corp.hapyak.com/resources/interactive-360-videos-accuracy/) - Interactive 360 videos by overlaying DOM elements and live editing 360 videos
 - [Hands-on With Virtual Reality Using A-Frame, React and Redux](https://medium.com/immersion-for-the-win/hands-on-with-virtual-reality-using-a-frame-react-and-redux-bc66240834f7)
+- [The Bow & Arrow is Virtual Reality’s “Hello, World”](https://medium.com/@jamesbpollack/the-bow-arrow-is-virtual-realitys-hello-world-b0556faa3ef8) - Building a Bow & Arrow game for tracked controllers with A-frame
+- [Painting Jam WriteUp](https://github.com/JamsCenter/PaintingJam_EditionJan2017/wiki/WriteUp) - All about the Painting Jam Jan.
+2017
+- [Seminar on WebVR](https://nazmusshakib.wordpress.com/2017/01/26/webvrctg/) - Writeup for a Seminar at IIUC, Bangladesh

 #### Videos